-Admitted students who wish to defer enrollment in Barnard for up to one year must obtain permission by writing to the Dean of Admissions, explaining the reasons for the deferral request.
+Admitted students who wish to defer enrollment in Barnard for up to one year must obtain permission by writing to Jennifer Gill Fondiller, the Dean of Enrollment Management, explaining the reasons for the deferral request.
 Such a request is normally granted for purposes of work, travel, or pursuit of a special interest.
 Students are not allowed to matriculate at another institution during that year and should relinquish their space on any wait lists for other institutions.
 Written deferral requests must be received by February 1 for students admitted Early Decision and April 25 for students admitted Regular Decision.
 Students admitted from a waiting list cannot defer their admission.
 Deferral requests do not factor into evaluations or committee decisions.
 Students can only defer for up to one year.

 Transfer students are not permitted to defer their enrollment.